evryfs/cloudctl-action/README.md

 # Cloudctl action

-This action installs `cloudctl` and logs into the cluster.
+This action installs `cloudctl` and optionally `kubectl` and logs into the cluster.

 ## Usage